JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_09.md

 These two simple examples that remind us of who we are, that exhort us to seek the best self-knowledge, encourage us to be seekers, in an endless race of progression and limitless expansion.

 > The great God makes direct contact with mortal man and gives a part of his infinite and eternal and incomprehensible self to live and dwell within him.
 God has embarked upon the eternal adventure with man.
-If you yield to the leadings of the spiritual forces in you and around you, you cannot fail to attain the high destiny established by a loving God as the universe goal of his ascendant creatures from the evolutionary worlds of space. ([UB 5:1.12](/en/The_Urantia_Book/5#p1_12))
+If you yield to the leadings of the spiritual forces in you and around you, you cannot fail to attain the high destiny established by a loving God as the universe goal of his ascendant creatures from the evolutionary worlds of space. (<a id="a77_443"></a>[UB 5:1.12](/en/The_Urantia_Book/5#p1_12))

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/Luz_y_Vida/LyV_2022_09/Editorial-sep-22-3.jpg" alt="Editorial sep-22-3">